-On January 26, 2009, the Company entered into a commercial agreement with VetCure, Inc., a California corporation, to market and sell the Company's Vetericyn products.
-VetCure, Inc. later changed its name to Vetericyn, Inc. This agreement was amended on February 24, 2009, July 24, 2009, June 1, 2010 and September 1, 2010.
-At the time of each of the 2009 transactions, Vetericyn was wholly-owned by Robert Burlingame, who was also a Director at the time of the transactions.
-Mr. Burlingame resigned from the Board on February 10, 2010 however, as of December 31, 2010, he continues to own a significant amount of the Company's common stock.
-Pursuant to the agreement, the Company provides Vetericyn, Inc. with bulk product and Vetericyn, Inc. bottles, packages, and sells Vetericyn Inc. products.
-The Company receives a fixed amount for each bottle of Vetericyn sold by Vetericyn, Inc. In addition, once certain financial milestones are met by Vetericyn, Inc., the Company shares revenue generated by Vetericyn, Inc. related to Vetericyn sales.
+On January 26, 2009, the Company entered into a commercial agreement with VetCure, Inc., a California corporation, to market and sell its Vetericyn products.
+VetCure, Inc. later changed its name to Vetericyn, Inc., which, at the time, remained wholly-owned by Mr. Robert Burlingame.
+This agreement was amended on February 24, 2009 and on July 24, 2009.
+Pursuant to the agreement, the Company provides Vetericyn, Inc. with bulk product and Vetericyn, Inc. bottles, packages, and sells Vetericyn products.
+The Company receives a fixed amount for each bottle of Vetericyn sold by Vertericyn, Inc. At the time of each of these 2009 transactions, Vetericyn was wholly-owned by Mr. Burlingame, who was also a Director at the time.
+Mr. Burlingame resigned from the Board on February 10, 2010.
+After his resignation, Mr. Burlingame continued to own a significant portion of the Company's stock from a transaction in 2009.
+To the Company's knowledge, he ceased being a holder of 5% of its common stock in 2010.
+The agreement was further amended on June 1, 2010 and November 1, 2010.